SOFIE-project/ARD-Implementation/README.md

 The Private Ledger for the Automated Responsible Disclosure Project is implemented using HyperLedger Fabric, exploiting the concept of Private Data Collections.

-For every Vendor registered with the ARD system, a separate Private Data Collection is created, i.e, there is **one Collection per Vendor**, and a **single Channel for all Vendors**.
+For every Vendor registered with the ARD system, a separate Private Data Collection is created, i.e, there is **one Collection per Vendor**, and a **common Channel for all Vendors**.
+This design drastically reduces the administrative overhead of creating new Channels for every Vendor registered with the ARD system, without compromising the Vendor's reputation.

 The Private data is shared only between the concerned *Vendor* and the *Authority*, and no other member on the Channel has access to the vulnerability details, thereby ensuring secured storage of sensitive information.
 Other vendors on the channel can only see a hash-encrypted copy of the transactions, which could be used for validation and audit purposes, but bear no knowledge of the Private States.